使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Tim Call - Analyst

-Well, congratulations on a steady margins in the face of tariffs.
+Well, congratulations on steady margins in the face of tariffs.
 That's quite a feat.

 Thank you, Tim.